VillePuuska/tkl-delays-app/README.md

 Small program for monitoring TKL delays.

 Planned outline:
-- data collected from Joyrneys API,
+- data collected from Journeys API,
 - data stored in a local Postgres db,
 - ETL orchestrated with Airflow,
 - Golang+HTMX for the minimal web app,